 Sometimes we have artists request that we record them ‘live’ – effectively doing an album’s worth of material in a single day.
 In the majority of cases we will refuse this request, which people may find difficult to understand, but there are a variety of reasons for our policy on this issue.

 A live demo will not sound like a modern release-quality album.
 Ever.
 It doesn’t matter how good the performers are, or how good the engineer is at mixing on-the-fly.
-Modern commercial releases are simply not made this way, and if you have heard otherwise on a rockumentary, interview or article then, in our opinion, you have been misled.
+Modern commercial releases are simply not made this way, and if you have heard otherwise on a rockumentary, interview or article you have been misled.

 As large as our live room is, we don’t really have the space or the isolation facilities to do this type of recording well enough.
 A drum kit is very loud at 2m away and will spill onto every mic around it, and guitar amplifiers aren’t usually much better.